This easy glazed carrots recipe is so very good. If you want your kids to eat more veggies, they won’t be able to resist these!

 This recipe makes enough for about four to six people, so you might want to double it if you’re expecting guests.
 Just don’t double the water because you’ll have a hard time getting the syrup to reduce down, and I think I’ve clearly established that the syrup is the best part!

 Start with one pound of carrots, or two pounds for a holiday meal with guests.
-If these are part of a big ‘ol holiday meal, people aren’t going to be loading up on them, so two pounds is usually plenty (but use your own judgement).
+Even if these are part of a big ‘ol holiday meal, people aren’t going to be loading up on them, so two pounds is usually plenty (but use your own judgement).

 Peel and cut the carrots into quarter-inch slices.
 I like to cut them at an angle because I think they look nice and fancy that way.
 Just try to keep them relatively the same thickness so they’ll cook evenly.